Kevin Lomónaco: Lanús

+On 19 April 2023, Lomónaco was separated from Bragantino's first team squad, after having his name included in the 2023 Brazilian football match-fixing scandal.

+Tigre (loan)

+On 28 July 2023, Bragantino sent Lomónaco on a season-long loan to Argentine Primera División side Tigre, with a future option to make the move permanent.

+Involvement in match-fixing scandal

+In May 2023, Lomónaco admitted to receiving BR$ 30,000 in bribes for getting a yellow card during a Campeonato Brasileiro Série A match against América Mineiro.
+He was judged on 1 June, receiving a 380-day ban and being charged a R$25,000 fine.

 International career

 In 2019, Lomónaco represented Argentina at U17 level.
 After making seven appearances at the South American U-17 Championship in Peru as they won the trophy, he subsequently appeared four times at the FIFA U-17 World Cup in Brazil.
 He also received a call-up for the 2019 Granatkin Memorial, which they won.
 In December 2020, Lomónaco was selected to train with the U20s.